PrimaMateria/nixos/diary.md

 background, then xinit stops with message `xinit; connection to X server lost`.
 If session is run in the foreground then it is possible to connect with the vncviewer.
 I still need to include `~/.vnc` to nixos repo.

+## Tue May 31 12:20:34 PM CEST 2022

+I found out that I forgot about `eslint_d` and `prettierd`.
+For the quick fix it was enough to install them as global npm package.
+Although this is not reproducible.
+I cam across github repos where they used `node2nix` to generate missing nix package.
+Then through overlay it could be installed.
+This could be useful also for future.
+Adding it to the todo list.